Nynuphar/IDEAL-doc/docs/source/index.rst

    letter

-Worflow: onboard an ongoing study to IDEAL
+Worflow: onboard an ongoing study to CHIL
 **************************************************************************************************

-This section explains how to onboard a ongoing study to IDEAL: from creating a new study, to bulk import of an existing patient list and how to add new patients to this study.
+This section explains how to onboard a ongoing study to CHIL: from creating a new study, to bulk import of an existing patient list and how to add new patients to this study.

 .. toctree::
    :maxdepth: 1